 Who Needs to Test Their Ping?

 Ping testing isn't just for gamers.
-While it's most commonly discussed in the context of online gaming, anyone who uses real-time applications—such as video conferencing, VoIP calls, or online streaming—can benefit from knowing their ping.
+While it's most commonly discussed in the context of online gaming, anyone who uses real-time applications, such as video conferencing, VoIP calls, or online streaming, can benefit from knowing their ping.
+This includes:

 - Gamers: To ensure smooth gameplay.